 - The Boys:

 - Invoked as part of Frenchie's back story.
 An American on holiday in France draws ire when he claims the US liberated France single-handedly, going so far as to call the French cowards.
-Frenchie is less than impressed.
+Frenchie is enraged and delivers a curb-stomping to the American, who can't even name the divisions and commanders of the real American soldiers but is content to live in reflected glory of their sacrifices.

 - Subverted in Worldwar: War of Equals.
 America's military is considered the biggest threat to Race domination of Earth and they provide assistance to Mexico, Iraq, and Australia.
 However, many operations in the American homeland succeed with the help of Canadian forces and they help fight The Race's advance in the north west United States.